liferay/liferay-docs/develop/reference/articles/10-sample-projects/01-apps/service-builder-samples/service-builder-jdbc.markdown

+---
+header-id: service-builder-application-using-external-database-via-jdbc
+---

-# Service Builder Application Using External Database via JDBC [](id=service-builder-application-using-external-database-via-jdbc)
+# Service Builder Application Using External Database via JDBC

 This sample demonstrates how to connect a Liferay Service Builder application to an external database via a JDBC connection.
 Here, an external database means any